eclipse/mosaic.website/content/community/groups.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear in.

-title = "Who are we?"
+title = "Who we are"
 subtitle = "Eclipse MOSAIC is maintained and developed by<br>various people from different groups."

 [[card]]